equinor/eit-web-ar/docs/game-api.md

 ### Responses
 #### 200 OK
+#### 410 Entity does not exist

 ## POST `/entity/send`

-Send an entity from yourself to another player.
+Send an entity to another player.

 ### Request

-Specify entity to send and your playerId
+Specify entity to send and the player sending the entity.

 ```json
 {